wisniewskikr/spring-boot-thymeleaf/README.md

 This is example project of usage Spring Boot + Thymeleaf.
 This project displays 'Hello World' message for user.
-User name is stored as system property.
+User name is stored in embedded DB.

 USAGE